 Step 4: For my eyes, I’m currently using Algenist Complete Eye Renewal Balm which has been developed to address multiple issues including fine lines, wrinkles, dark circles, and puffiness.

 Directions are to apply with your ring finger and pat gently into the skin beginning with the outer contours of the eyes and under the eye area, working up to the brow bone and allowing to absorb into the skin for one minute before applying makeup.
 Use morning and evening.

-Ingredients include: Alguronic acid, Tetrapeptide-21, Caffeine and extracts of Cucumber, Aloe and Green Tea
+Ingredients include: Alguronic acid, Tetrapeptide-21, Caffeine, extracts of Cucumber, Aloe, and Green Tea

-Step 5: This is the stage that I normally use a serum or oil.
-I’m currently using the Pai Rosehip Bioregenerate Oil which has nourishing, healing and protective benefits.
+Step 5: This is the stage when I normally use a serum or oil.
+I’m currently using the Pai Rosehip Bioregenerate Oil which has nourishing, healing, and protective benefits.

 Directions for use are to apply 2-3 drops to the palm of your hand and use fingertips to gently massage into clean, slightly damp skin.